YannickGibson/TimeSeriesKit.jl/README.md

 # 1. Clone the project
 git clone https://github.com/username/ProjectName.git TimeSeriesKit

-# 2. Open Julia 1.11
+# 2. Open Julia
 julia

-# 3. In Julia, add the project locally
+# 3. Add the project to any environment
-using Pkg
-Pkg.develop(path="TimeSeriesKit")
+]
+add TimeSeriesKit
+⌫

 # 4. Use the project
 using TimeSeriesKit